 Have you ever wondered if white chocolate is suitable for vegetarians?
 Hand-crafted with ingredients rarely found in other chocolates, white chocolate offers a unique experience that novice and experienced confection connoisseurs alike will appreciate.
-But is it friendly to the vegan lifestyle?
+But is it friendly to the vegetarian lifestyle?

 What Is White Chocolate?